 The cloud gaming environment today

-The attraction of being able to have an interactive gaming experience from anywhere, at any time, on any device has game developers and technology companies investing big in cloud technologies.
+The attraction of being able to have an interactive gaming experience from anywhere, at any time, on any device has game developers and technology companies making big investments in cloud technologies.

-While they have the cloud expertise, along Amazon, and the necessary tools, research and development teams, infrastructure know-how, they also have the “status” to build and grow the hype-cycle that has, in turn, drawn in gamers to their platforms.
+While they, along with Amazon, have the cloud expertise, the necessary tools, research and development teams, and infrastructure know-how, they also have the “status” to build and grow the hype-cycle that has, in turn, drawn in gamers to their platforms.

-However, despite the advances in cloud technology, many challenges remain before the desired player experience can be delivered on a responsive and consistent manner.
+However, despite the advances in cloud technology, many challenges remain before the desired player experience can be delivered in a responsive and consistent manner.

 Online gaming experiences are interactive in nature with many games, including multiplayer functionality.
 Multiplayer demands real-time response rates which the cloud cannot provide on its own, primarily due to the geographical location of cloud datacentres.
 Which is where edge computing comes into its own.